Jump toUpdate content

 C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks\.
 Choose the disk size for the virtual machine towards your requirements:

-A configuration summary displays.
 Click Finish to launch the creation of the virtual machine:

 Click Network Adapter (1), Advanced Features (2), then on Static in the MAC Address section.
 Enter the virtual MAC address of the failover IP in the form and validate by clicking on Apply, then OK to leave the settings window.

 Start the Virtual Machine by clicking on Start in the side menu.
-The virtual machine will boot from the ISO file and the installtion wizard of the operating system displays.
+The virtual machine will boot from the ISO file and the installation wizard of the operating system displays.
 Follow the steps of the wizard to complete the installation.